Gustavo-Jimenez/Gustavo-Jimenez/README.md

 - 👋 Hi, I’m @Gustavo-Jimenez
-- 👀 I’m interested in  Data Analysis and, eventually, data science.
+- 👀 I’m working in Data Analysis and, eventually, data science.
-- 🌱 I’m currently learning Data Analysis Professional Certificate by Google.
+- 🌱 I’m currently learning Data Science Skills.
 - 💞️ I’m looking to collaborate on Data Projects.
-- 📫 How to reach me, just drop me a line, here or in linkedin, https://www.linkedin.com/in/gustavo-j-ba3128158/
+- 📫 How to reach me, just drop me a line.

 <!---
 Gustavo-Jimenez/Gustavo-Jimenez is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.